rei/rei-cedar-docs/docs/release-notes/summer-2019/README.md

 ### Letter Spacing Values Corrected

-The letter spacing values for our typography have been corrected to add the `px` suffix.
+The letter spacing values for our text tokens have been corrected to add the `px` suffix.

 </cdr-doc-table-of-contents-shell>